 For a long time traditional retailers resisted using ecommerce as a way to connect to their audience.
 The reason?
 It didn’t quite have the same appeal as the store experience.
-Which by the way – hadn’t changed that much for the consumer since the 1950s either.
+Which by the way – hadn’t changed that much since the 1950s either.
 If you look at photos from that time, the store design looks pretty similar to what you would find in a store today.

 So companies were resisting a shift to digital and online sales.
 Mostly because customers were “just not getting the same experience online”.

 And then the 2020 Covid-19 pandemic hit.

 Enter live shopping

 How did live shopping became the biggest change in retail in the last 80 years?

 It was not until stores had to close en-masse, store associates were laid off and uncertainty started looming over brick-and-mortar retailers that they really started taking ecommerce seriously.

 But how could anyone build the experience others have gathered over decades in ecommerce?
 In just one year?